ExaFEL/exafel_project/adse13-225/LZ08/README.md

 Stage 2 is composed of a few steps.
 In practical terms, and for this dataset:

 First, we need to generate simulated images matching each of the experimental images.
 As we update parameters, we update the simulated images and compare them with the real ones to determine whether there is an improvement in the agreement.
-This step is carried out by the command line program diffBragg.integrate which requires two sets of phil parameters, here pred.phil and proc_for_pred.phil. pred.phil describes parameters for simulated image generation, and proc_for_pred.phil describes parameters for processing the simulated images up through the integration step identically to how the experimental data were processed.
-The proc_for_pred.phil file therefore should match the parameters to stills_proccss.
+This step is carried out by the command line program diffBragg.integrate which requires two sets of phil parameters, here simulation.phil and sim_processing.phil. simulation.phil describes parameters for simulated image generation, and sim_processing.phil describes parameters for processing the simulated images up through the integration step identically to how the experimental data were processed.
+The sim_processing.phil file therefore should match the parameters to stills_proccss.
 Many of the steps of stills_process are executed directly by diffBragg.integrate under the hood.

-Important parameters in the image simulation step (pred.phil) are:
+Important parameters in the image simulation step (simulation.phil) are:
     spectrum_from_imageset = True # Reads spectra.
 For datasets without per-shot spectra, you could turn this off. laue_mode = True              # This should be True if the above is True. qcut                          # qcut is an opaque but critical parameter to tune.
 Mistuned qcut looks like bad spotfinder results.